cryptax/techweb/linux.md

 Note that it is normal to get an "Login on UPS [myups] failed - got [ERR ACCESS-DENIED]" for nut-monitor on the host which has the nut server (can't both listen and connect).

-To my understanding, to log UPS events, add this to `upsmon.conf`
+To log UPS events, add this to `upsmon.conf`

 ```
 NOTIFYFLAG ONLINE	SYSLOG+WALL